lyontechhub/lyontechhub.github.io/README.md

 git push heroku dev:master
 ```

-Continuous deployment is setup through Heroku GitHub integration now (was using heroku-deployer...no more now).
+Continuous deployment use Heroku GitHub integration (was using heroku-deployer...no more now).